 How to buy, sell and trade Coca-Cola shares for beginners

-If you’re thinking about buying shares in a stock for the first time, here are a few pointers that should come in handy:
+If you’re thinking about investing in Coca-Cola shares for the first time, here are a few pointers that should come in handy:

 Our top tips for investing in shares of Coca-Cola